Paleo Schmaleo, What’s in it for Me?

 Paleo eating is pretty straightforward and easy to understand.
 The simple premise is that we eat foods or food groups that our bodies were “designed” to eat.
 Basically, we should eat the following: vegetables, fruits, nuts, seeds, honey, lean meats, eggs, and fish.
 We should avoid these 4 categories of foods: refined sugars, grains, dairy and legumes (e.g. peanuts, soy, beans, etc.).

 There is a lot of medical science to support the Paleo eating style which I won’t try and tackle here.
 The basic belief is that our bodies aren’t genetically designed to digest the modern grains, dairy products, sugars, legumes and much of the processed foods we exist on today.
 There is a belief that our bodies have not evolved to efficiently handle the “modern” agricultural diet, including the engineered and/or highly processed foods that have become so popular over the last several decades.
-Many medical professionals attribute the “diseases of society” (e.g. diabetes, stroke, heart disease, cancer, etc.) with our bodies’ inability to digest “modern” foods.
+Many medical professionals blame the “diseases of society” (e.g. diabetes, stroke, heart disease, cancer, etc.) on our bodies’ inability to digest “modern” foods.

 Some people incorrectly equate the Paleo eating style with the Atkins diet.
 They think it is all about eating lots of meat and protein and skipping the veggies.
 Our Hunter-Gatherer ancestors would disagree.
 The pre-agricultural diet consisted of a balance between the nuts, seeds and vegetables that could be gathered and the occasional meat/fish protein that could be hunted.
 The modern Paleo eating style encourages the same balance and fortunately allows us to do all of our gathering at the local grocery store.
+So go ahead and eat your protein, but make sure to load up on veggies, nuts, seeds and fruits.

 The Benefits of Eating Like a Caveman